 This Act prohibits the practice of giving or taking of dowry by either party to a marriage.
 This law also punishes demanding and advertising dowry.
 It imposes a duty on parties to get married to make a list of gifts and presents.
 If dowry has been exchanged at a wedding anyway, it imposes a duty on the person who is given dowry to give it to the bride.

 9. Immoral traffic prevention act, 1956 (pita)

-The Act intends to combat trafficking and sexual exploitation for commercial purpose.
+The Act intends to combat trafficking and sexual exploitation for commercial purposes.
 The Act leads to the codification of the laws that lays down rules and regulations regarding the sensitive issues of prostitution.
 It protects women and children from forceful flesh trade.
-This leads to reduction of objectification of women and children.
+This leads to the reduction of objectification of women and children.

 The State Government may in its discretion establish as many protective homes and corrective institutions under this Act as it thinks fit and such homes and institutions, when established, shall be maintained in such manner as may be prescribed.

 Socio-economic offences are those offences which are degrading society socially and economically.
 Greed for money is the main reason behind this.
 This is often confused with other such offences but has a thin line difference with them.
 Many majors have been taken by the government from time to time to curb this problem but still, a lot is needed to improve the condition.